biblius/suitest/README.md

 # suitest

-suitest provides procedural macros for easily setting up test hooks and configuring test states.
+A library that provides procedural macros for easily setting up test hooks and configuring test states.